Ite Ad Joseph! « Catholic Insight

 In this way the whole Christian people not only will turn to St. Joseph with greater fervor and invoke his patronage with trust, but also will always keep before their eyes his humble, mature way of serving and of “taking part” in the plan of salvation.

 This is a day of obligation in the universal Church.
-Or perhaps was, with the proscription of public Masses across our land.
-But even long before the virus scare, the bishops of Canada abrogated this requirement, perhaps realizing that few Canadians would attend Mass, even if ‘obliged’.
+Or perhaps was, as we live through the after-shocks of the proscription of public Masses across our land.
+But even before the virus scare, the bishops of Canada abrogated this requirement, perhaps realizing that few Canadians would attend Mass, even if ‘obliged’.
 Perhaps they – the bishops and those of us in the pews – will re-think things, if things ever return to normal.

 For now, we should be amongst those who ite ad Joseph, who ‘go to Joseph’, as we are able, in prayer, in supplication, and may the mighty saint intercede for us, our families, our schools, our Church, our Dominion of Canada, and for the world.